js0823/trashbot/README.md

 # Trashbot: Environmentally Friendly Robot
 Trashbot Project for COMP150: Probabilistic Robotics

-NOTE1: I used Using Baymax 7.
+NOTE1: I used Using Baymax 7 Turtlebot.
 All software are installed on Baymax 7 Turtlebot for testing.
 NOTE2: I trained using Red Bull can only.
 Adding more objects to be trained in the future will be ideal.

 ## Environments (Tested only on Ubuntu)